Emotional Infidelity Uncovered: What Exactly is It, Why It Happens, and Steps to Repair Your Relationship

 6. Invest in marriage counseling.

 Whether you feel your relationship is limping along or thriving, investing in marriage counseling is a decision that you will not regret.
-The counselors at our office would love to equip you with an emotional toolbelt to withstand the highs and lows of your marriage.
+The counselors at Newport Beach Christian Counseling would love to equip you with an emotional toolbelt to withstand the highs and lows of your marriage.

 We want to see you pursue one another, work through any disagreements/baggage from the past, and move forward in the best way.
 Call and schedule your appointment today and continue saying “I DO” to your spouse every single day.